romanejaquez/responsive-ui-flutter-workshop/step_08/instructions.md

       labelSize: 20,
       iconBgColor: Utils.mainThemeColor
     ),
-    // TODO: add the mapping for tablet

-    // TODO: add the mapping for laptop

-    // TODO: add the mapping for desktop

-    // TODO: add the mapping for tv
+    DeviceBreakpoints.tablet: FlutterAirSideMenuStyles(
+      backgroundColor: Colors.white,
+      labelColor: Utils.darkThemeColor,
+      iconSize: 30,
+      labelSize: 20,
+      iconBgColor: Utils.secondaryThemeColor
+    ),
+    DeviceBreakpoints.laptop: FlutterAirSideMenuStyles(
+      backgroundColor: Colors.white,
+      labelColor: Utils.darkThemeColor,
+      iconSize: 30,
+      labelSize: 20,
+      iconBgColor: Utils.secondaryThemeColor
+    ),
+    DeviceBreakpoints.desktop: FlutterAirSideMenuStyles(
+      backgroundColor: Colors.white,
+      labelColor: Utils.darkThemeColor,
+      iconSize: 30,
+      labelSize: 20,
+      iconBgColor: Utils.secondaryThemeColor
+    )
 };

 ```

-Now let's build out the widget that will hold our side menu.
+Now it's time to build out the widget that will hold the side menu.

 ### Create the FlutterAirSideMenu class

-In the image below, notice how for screen sizes larger than mobile we only have two menu items available, while for mobile only we show all menu items available.
-This is the strategy we're following of showing content when space allows but still having an alternative on how to access it.
+In the image below, notice how for screen sizes larger than mobile there's only two menu items available, while for mobile only, all menu items are available.
+This is the strategy of showing content when space allows but still having an alternative on how to access it.

 ![SideMenu](https://romanejaquez.github.io/responsive-ui-flutter-workshop/images/step8_1.png)